How to Answer “What Is Your Greatest Weakness?”

 To help out, we created an entire video lesson around it in our flagship product Big Interview.
 Watch it here:

-Here are the mistakes that they typically make (you may be able to relate):
+Here are the most common mistakes candidates typically make (you may be able to relate):

 1. Trying to turn a negative into a positive.